List of Western subgenres: Florida Western

+Gaucho Western

+Gaucho Westerns are films set in the 18th century in South America's pampas following stories of gauchos, cowhands and swashbucklers getting into adventures akin to the cowboys portrayed in American movies of the era.
+Notable examples of gaucho Westerns include Nobleza gaucha (1915), The Gaucho (1927), The Gaucho War (1942), Way of a Gaucho (1952), Savage Pampas (1966), Don Segundo Sombra (1969), The Ardor (2014) and The Settlers (2023).
+An example of a gaucho neo-Western would be The Ones From Below (2023).

 Greek Western

 According to the naming conventions after spaghetti Western, in Greece they are also referred to as "fasolada Westerns" (Greek: φασολάδα = bean soup, i.e. one of the national dishes of Greece).
-A notable example is Blood on the Land (1966), which was nominated for the Academy Award for Best Foreign Language Film.
+Notable examples are Blood on the Land (1966), which was nominated for the Academy Award for Best Foreign Language Film, and Bullets don't come back (1967).

 Horror Western

-The horror Western subgenre has roots in films such as Curse of the Undead (1959) and Billy the Kid vs. Dracula (1966), which depicts the legendary outlaw Billy the Kid fighting against the notorious vampire.
+The horror Western subgenre has roots in films such as Curse of the Undead (1959), Jesse James Meets Frankenstein's Daughter (1965), and Billy the Kid vs. Dracula (1966), which depicts the legendary outlaw Billy the Kid fighting against the notorious vampire.
 Another example is The Ghoul Goes West, an unproduced Ed Wood film to star Bela Lugosi as Dracula in the Old West.
 Newer examples include the films Near Dark (1987) directed by Kathryn Bigelow, which tells the story about a human falling in love with a vampire, From Dusk till Dawn (1996) by Robert Rodriguez deals with outlaws battling vampires across the border, Vampires (1998) by John Carpenter, which tells about a group of vampires and vampire hunters looking for an ancient relic in the west, Ravenous (1999), which deals with cannibalism at a remote US army outpost; The Burrowers (2008), about a band of trackers who are stalked by the titular creatures; and Abraham Lincoln: Vampire Hunter (2012).
 Undead Nightmare (2010), an expansion to Red Dead Redemption (2010) is an example of a video game in this genre, telling the tale of a zombie outbreak in the Old West.
 Bone Tomahawk (2015) received wide critical acclaim for its chilling tale of cannibalism, but like many other movies in the genre, it was not a commercial success.
 Jordan Peele's film Nope (2022) combines horror and science fiction with a neo-Western lens.
 It depicts two rancher siblings attempting to capture evidence of a UFO terrorizing their remote desert ranch.

 Hybrid Western

 A generic term for a Western which is combined with another genre such as horror, film noir or martial arts.
+Dynamite Warrior is a martial arts fantasy Western set in Thailand.